 In this complex modern world of ours, most people spend our lives getting more money, getting a nicer car, getting a fancy home, getting a mate even getting health and happiness.
 Thus many of us are addicted to alcohol, drugs, food, sex or gambling -or to our money, our homes, our cars, our televisions, or our social circles.
-Based on the Four Noble Truths laid down 2500 years ago by Gautama the Buddha, The Joy Beyond Craving explains how true happiness is found, not in getting as much as we can for ourselves, but in letting go of the self-centered cravings that drive us to struggle in this was.
+Based on the Four Noble Truths laid down 2500 years ago by Gautama the Buddha, The Joy Beyond Craving explains how true happiness is found, not in getting as much as we can for ourselves, but in letting go of the self-centered cravings that drive us to struggle in this way.

 |